plone/plone.app.multilingual/README.rst

 Language independent fields
 ---------------------------

-PAM has support for language independent fields, but with a twist respect the LP implementation.
-As PAM does design does not give more relevance to one translated object above the others siblings (has no canonical object), fields marked as language independent get copied over all the members of the translation group always.
-The PAM UI will warn you about this behavior by reminding you that the values in the field on the other group participants will be overwritten.
+PAM has support for language independent fields, but with a twist regarding the LP implementation.
+As PAM's design does not give more relevance to one translated object than to its siblings (has no canonical object), fields marked as language independent are always copied over to all members of the translation group.
+The PAM UI will remind you about this behavior by warning you that the values in the corresponding field of all members of the translation group will be overwritten.

 Translation locator policy
 --------------------------

-When translating content, this policy decides how it would be placed in the site's structure.
-There are two policies in place:
+When translating content, the policy influences how the translated content will be placed in the site's structure.
+There are two policies to choose from:

-    * LP way, the translation gets placed in the nearest translated folder in parent's hierarchy
+    * LP way, the translation gets placed in the nearest translated folder in the parent's hierarchy

     * Ask user where to place the translated element in the destination language root folder